 Susan’s Peach Stuffing: One of my favorite so-so-bad-for-you foods is canned peaches in heavy syrup.
 Guess what kind of peaches this recipe calls for!
 Peaches are an unexpected flavor for Thanksgiving because they’re not in season this time of year, which is one of the reasons this stuffing is so fun.

 Pimiento Cheese Green Beans: I love pimiento cheese.
 And green beans, too, actually!
 So why not combine them into one amazing dish.
 Like the colcannon (AKA mashed potatoes with greens), I firmly believe adding green beans to the cheese makes it healthy.

 Butternut Squash and Leek Bread Pudding: I love bread pudding as a dessert, so the idea of a savory bread pudding side dish is pretty intriguing.
 And all that cheese—yum!

-Roasted Broccoli with Pickled Shallots and Peanuts: Roasted broccoli is one of my go-to weekday recipes because it’s so easy.
-The (quick) pickled shallots and peanuts give this recipe a complex flavor that makes it worthy of a spot on your holiday table.
+Roasted Broccoli with Pistachios and Pickled Golden Raisins: Roasted broccoli is one of my go-to weekday recipes because it’s so easy.
+The (quick) pickled golden raisins and pistachios give this recipe a complex flavor that makes it worthy of a spot on your holiday table.

 Moist Buttermilk Cornbread With Cream-Style Corn: Do you remember the corn cake from Chi-Chi’s?
 That stuff was wicked good.
 (You can actually buy a mix for it in the grocery store, but it’s not as awesome as I remember.)
 Anyway, this cornbread reminds me of that sweet corn cake.
 And it solves one of my biggest cornbread challenges, with the creamed corn and buttermilk keeping the bread nice and moist.